Ryo Fujii

-Ryo Fujii (藤井 竜; born 7 August 1996) is a Hong Kong-born Japanese professional footballer who plays as a defensive midfielder for Liga 1 club PSIS Semarang.
+Ryo Fujii (藤井 竜; born 7 August 1996) is a Hong Kong professional footballer who plays as a defensive midfielder for Cambodian Premier League club Preah Khan Reach Svay Rieng.

 Early life and education

-Fujii was born 7 August 1996 in Hong Kong to a Japanese father and a Korean mother.
-At a young age, Fujii and family relocated to Torrance, California, where he was raised.
+Fujii was born on 7 August 1996 in Hong Kong to a Japanese father and a Korean mother.
+At a young age, Fujii and his family relocated to Torrance, California where he was raised.
 Fujii attended South High School and played for the school's varsity team for all 4 years.
 He joined and played with Chivas USA's youth side for the 2011–2012 U.S. Soccer Development Academy season before appearing with LA Galaxy's youth side for the 2013–2014 season.

 With his background, Fujii was considered a top collegiate soccer prospect.
 Fujii elected to attend the University of California, Santa Barbara after being recruited by head coach Tim Vom Steeg.
 While there, he played college soccer as a member of the UC Santa Barbara Gauchos men's soccer team.
 He appeared in 19 games for the Gauchos and added 2 assists.
 He was named to the Big West Conference All-Freshman Team following the conclusion of the season.

-Club career
+Career

-LA Galaxy
+LA Galaxy II

 In February 2015, Fujii turned professional by signing with LA Galaxy II of the United Soccer League.
-By turning professional, he forfeited his amateur status and scholarship with UC Santa Barbara, but Fujii was the first player to sign for LA Galaxy under a new partnership with California State University that provided additional financial resources for schooling.
+By turning professional, he forfeited his amateur status and scholarship with UC Santa Barbara.
+Still, Fujii was the first player to sign for LA Galaxy under a new partnership with California State University that provided additional financial resources for schooling.
 Jovan Kirovski, the one responsible for Fujii's path, is unaware of any previous similar agreements and that this may be the first of its kind.
 During his first professional season, he made twelve appearances for LA Galaxy II with 1 assist.

 Nyköpings BIS

-On 1 March 2018, Fujii joined Nyköpings in Ettan Fotboll, the Swedish third tier.
+On 1 March 2018, Fujii joined Nyköpings BIS in Ettan Fotboll, the Swedish third tier.